Merkel's Cabinet agrees 'climate packet,' environmentalists say it's paltry | DW | 20.09.2019

 Amid mixed reactions in industry, Holger Bingmann, president of German Federation of Wholesale and Foreign Trade (BGA) said that the Cabinet's decision in favor of emissions certificates was "fully correct" but added that he was skeptical about some costly measures in the packet which he thought would not bring substantial benefits.

-German DIW economic research institute climate expert Claudia Kempfert — long critical of motor and aviation-sector tax "privileges" - said cabinet's decisions "will not suffice to reach the [Germany's] climate targets for 2030."
+German DIW economic research institute climate expert Claudia Kemfert — long critical of motor and aviation-sector tax "privileges" - said cabinet's decisions "will not suffice to reach the [Germany's] climate targets for 2030."

+"We're paying a lot of environmentally harmful subsidies.
+They must be phased out," Kempfert told the television channel of the newspaper Die Welt.

 Automobile VDA federation president Bernhard Mattes described recent public debate, especially "attacks" on SUV cross-country vehicles, as "overheated."
 The VDA was convinced that the UN Paris goals could only be reached with the "modern car (Auto)," he added.